UKHASnet/UKHASnet_Firmware/arduino_repeater/README.md

 **SENSITIVE_RX**

 This enables extra gain on the Receive LNA.
 Note: This has been found to cause receiver overload when other high-power (>50mW) nodes are within a few meters, these packets may therefore not be received.

+**ENABLE_UART_OUTPUT**

+This enables the printing of packets generated, received and repeated to the UART at 9600 baud.
+This allows use as a gateway node when the UART is connected to a network-connected device and the packets are uploaded to UKHAS.net